 Long gone are the days of soaking mussels, most of our mussels are now cultivated and do not require soaking.

-The first thing we need to do before we start these steamed mussels is to discard any broken mussels.
+The first thing we need to do before we start this recipe is to discard any broken mussels.

 Then discard any dead mussels, they are easy to spot, they will be open.